 The Company does not allocate total assets, liabilities or equipment and leasehold improvements to the segments.
 Amortization of tangible assets is allocated to the segments based on the square footage occupied.
 Amortization of identifiable intangible assets is allocated to the Canaccord Genuity segment, as it relates to the acquisitions of Genuity and the controlling interest in Canaccord Genuity Australia.
 Amortization of identifiable intangible assets acquired through the purchase of CSHP is allocated to Canaccord Genuity and Canaccord Genuity Wealth Management segments in the UK and Europe (Channel Islands).
-Amortization of identifiable intangible assets acquired through the acquisition of Eden Financial Ltd. is allocated to Canaccord Genuity Wealth Management segments are managed on a Company basis and are not allocated to operating segments.
+Amortization of identifiable intangible assets acquired through the acquisition of Eden Financial Ltd. is allocated to Canaccord Genuity Wealth Management segments in the UK and Europe (Eden Financial Ltd.).
+Income taxes are managed on a Company basis and are not allocated to operating segments.
 All revenue and income (loss) before taxes and intersegment allocations is derived from external customers.
 The Company also does not allocate cash flows by reportable segments.